kendricktang/connect_four/README.md

 Your data warehouse should enable its consumers to easily run the following
 analyses:

-1. What first move is most likely to result in a win?
+1. Out of all the games, what is the percentile rank of each column used as the first move in a game?
+That is, when the first player is choosing a column for their first move, which column most frequently leads to that player winning the game?

 2. How many games has each nationality of player played?